volodymyrhudyma/blog/content/blog/2020-08-19-immutable-update-patterns-in-javascript.md

   },
 };

-// This the proper way to update nested properties const newUser = {
+// This is the proper way to update nested properties const newUser = {
   ...user,
   other: {